vippsas/vipps-plugins/README.md

 | [Wix](wix.md)                 |   ✅   |          |           |       |
 | [WooCommerce](woocommerce.md) |   ✅   |    ✅    |    ✅     |   ✅  |
 | [WordPress](wordpress.md)     |        |           |           |   ✅  |

+## Plugin development

+If you are interested in creating a plugin, see [Plugin development checklist](plugin-development.md).